django/asgiref/docs/specs/index.rst

 Specifications
 ==============

 These are the specifications for ASGI.
-There's a root specification, which specifies how applications are structured and called, and then protocol specifications, that outline the events that can be sent and received for each protocol.
+The root specification outlines how applications are structured and called, and the protocol specifications outline the events that can be sent and received for each protocol.

 .. toctree::